 This is a condition known for inflammation of the vestibular nerve in the inner ear.
 The vestibular nerve sends signals about balance from the inner ear to the brain, and vertigo results from the inflammation of the nerve.
 It affects one ear at a time.

 A fascinating study involving 60 patients was done to test the link between vertigo and the misalignment of the bones of the upper cervical spine.
 Out of the 60 patients, 56 reported having a history of some form of head or neck trauma before experiencing vertigo.
 When an upper cervical chiropractor further examined them, all were found to have an upper cervical misalignment.
-Each patient received unique adjustments and treatments tailored to their specific condition.
+Each patient received unique adjustments and relief tailored to their specific condition.
 They all reported positive feedback within 1 to 6 months.
 About 48 patients said that their vertigo completely went away, while 12 shared that their vertigo reduced in frequency and severity.

 Our chiropractor for vertigo in Stow uses a similar technique here at Besso Clinic.
 We do not use techniques that result in popping or cracking of the spine.
 Instead, we employ a gentle procedure which assists the bones in realigning naturally.
 Since the bones are not forcefully adjusted, the result is better and longer-lasting adjustments.
 Many of our patients have given us feedback saying how much this technique helped their vertigo symptoms and even eliminated their vertigo.